matsengrp/hdag-benchmark/README.md

 Currently, our scripts for running support experiments is located in `support_pipeline_scripts` (this might change soon and they'll go in `hbd/scripts`).
+These scripts assume that you are running them from the `hdag-benchmark` directory.
 Edit the `clades.txt` file to determine which PANGO clades will be simulated/analyzed.
 If a `#` is put in front of a clade name (no space), it will be ignored.
 The `*_cluster.sh` scripts assume access to a cluster with slurm workload manager.